richardelchaar/Employee-Attrition-MLOps/docs/drift_detection_guide.md

 # Drift Detection Guide

-This guide provides comprehensive instructions for using the Drift Detection system in the Employee Attrition MLOps project.
+This guide provides comprehensive technical instructions for implementing and using the Drift Detection system in the Employee Attrition MLOps project.
+For the high-level monitoring strategy and model governance, please refer to [monitoring.md](monitoring.md).

 ## Table of Contents